Learn how to make Romesco Sauce (Salsa Romesco) at home!

 - 1 ½ teaspoons smoked paprika

-- 2 tablespoons sherry vinegar (or white wine vinegar)
+- 2 tablespoons sherry vinegar (or red wine, white wine, or cider vinegar)

 - 2 tablespoons extra virgin olive oil